jadabrenon/latin102portfolio/quiz2.md

 Hercules, whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.

-Quem.❌
+Cui

 Hercules is masculine and singular.

-The latin pronoun is in the accustaue because the relative pronoun is the direct object.❌
+**The latin pronoun is in the dative becasue the relative pronoun is in the indirect object. **

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.